-As shown in note 13 of the notes forming part of the Financial Statements, there continues to be a very substantial deficit in the pensions reserve based on the 2020 valuation.
-Although this does not constitute a current financial risk given the nature of the USS pension scheme and the way the overall deficit is managed, we recognise that there is a significant degree of uncertainty over the medium-to long-term cost of membership of the pension scheme, both in cash terms and accounting non-cash terms.
-Given the uncertainty of current and future economic conditions, even following changes to the scheme over a number of years there remains a level of risk of larger deficits and increasing contribution rates in the future.
+As shown in note 13 of the notes forming part of the financial statements, based on the 2020 valuation there was large deficit reflected in the pensions reserve in the year ended 31 December 2022 which has been reduced to nil following the announcement of reduced employer contributions in December 2023.
+Although this did not constitute a current financial risk given the nature of the USS pension scheme and the way the overall deficit is managed, we recognise that there is a significant degree of uncertainty over the medium- to long-term cost of membership of the pension scheme, both in cash terms and accounting non-cash terms.
+Given the uncertainty of current and future economic conditions, even following changes to the scheme over a number of years there remains a level of risk of larger fluctuations and changing contribution rates in the future.
 We continue to carefully monitor the situation mindful of the need to be able to meet any increased contribution costs out of operational cash flows.